aiyumi/aiyumi.github.io/posts/installing-orca-on-slackware-14-0.en.md

         LanguageDefaultModule "en"  "espeak"

-    To test it, use the command "spd-say something".
+    To test it, use the command "spd-say something."
 If you hear sound, then it's working!

-10. Try to configure Orca from the console (still in text mode, not in X) with the command "orca -t".
+10. Try to configure Orca from the console (still in text mode, not in X) with the command "orca -t."
 If you have permission problems with the "/etc/gconf/gconf.xml.system" directory, do "chmod 755" on it (I don't know why that happens, nor if it can be fixed from the SlackBuild).
 When there are no more errors and Orca finally speaks, congratulations.
 You just installed Orca on Slackware, and without Gnome!

 11. If everything went well so far, you'll need an accessible terminal emulator to be able to use the console from the X graphical interface.
 If you're using XFCE as your desktop and installed the packages from Slackware, you can use XFTerminal, but if not (I use Fluxbox, which is also in Slackware), go to the official Slackbuilds.org repository via Sbopkg and install, for example, LXTerminal.
 I particularly don't use any file manager (I prefer doing everything from the terminal), but if you want a file manager and don't want XFCE, you can install PCManFM (it's accessible when in the "Detailed list view" mode).

-12. Lastly, copy the file "/usr/doc/orca-3.2.0-xdesktop/orca.atspi2.xinitrc" to "~/.xinitrc" (this is the file that sets the variables to enable accessibility in X), edit the last line to specify which desktop environment/window manager you'll use (for example, "startfluxbox" for Fluxbox or "startxfce4" for XFCE), type the command "startx" and have fun! :D
+12. Lastly, copy the file "/usr/doc/orca-*/orca.atspi2.xinitrc" to "~/.xinitrc" (this is the file that sets the variables to enable accessibility in X), edit the last line to specify which desktop environment/window manager you'll use (for example, "startfluxbox" for Fluxbox or "startxfce4" for XFCE), type the command "startx" and have fun! :D

 [orcahp]: https://live.gnome.org/Orca
 [slackbuilds]: https://github.com/aiyumi/slackware-scripts